-- · Quality of services and solutions
+- · Quality of offerings, services, and solutions

 - Skills and capabilities of people

 - Innovative training and consulting services combined with effective products

 - Ability to add value to client operations

-- Reputation and client references
+- · Reputation and client references

-- Price
+- · Price

-- Availability of appropriate resources
+- · Availability of appropriate resources

 - · Global reach and scale

+- Branding and name recognition in our marketplace

 Given the relative ease of entry into the training market, the number of our competitors could increase, many of whom may imitate existing methods of distribution, or could offer similar content and programs at lower prices.
 Some of these competitors may have greater financial and other resources than we do.
 However, we believe that we have several areas of competitive differentiation in our industry.
-We believe that our competitive advantages include: (1) the quality of our content, as indicated by our strong gross margins, branded content, and best-selling books; (2) the breadth of delivery options we are able to offer to customers for utilizing our content, including live presentations by our own training consultants, live presentations though Company certified client-employed facilitators, web-based presentations, and film-based presentations; (3) our global reach, which allows truly multinational clients to scale our content uniformly across the globe, through our mix of direct offices and our global licensee network; and (4) the significant impact which our solutions can have on our clients' results.
+We believe that our competitive advantages include: (1) the quality of our content, as indicated by our strong gross margins, branded content, and best-selling books; (2) the breadth of delivery options we are able to offer to customers for utilizing our content, including live presentations by our own training consultants, live presentations though Company certified client-employed facilitators, intellectual property licensing and the All Access Pass, web-based presentations, and film-based presentations; (3) our global reach, which allows truly multinational clients to scale our content uniformly across the globe, through our mix of direct offices and our global licensee network; and (4) the significant impact which our solutions can have on our clients' results.
 Moreover, we believe that we are a market leader in the U.S. in leadership, execution, productivity, and individual effectiveness content.
-Increased competition from existing and future competitors could, however, have a material adverse effect on our sales and profitability in the coming fiscal years.
+Increased competition from existing and future competitors could, however, have a negative impact on our sales and profitability in future fiscal years.